Comment on `Radiation from multi-GeV electrons and positrons in periodically bent silicon crystal'

 The seemingly paradoxical fact that the undulator radiation peak in the radiation spectrum (figures 4 and 5 of \cite{Kostyuk2012}) is higher than the channelling radiation maximum despite of the smallness of the undulator oscillation amplitude relative to the typical channelling oscillation amplitude was explained in \cite{Kostyuk2012,Kostyuk2013d}.
 This happens because the intensity of radiation is proportional to the fourth power of the oscillation frequency and the frequency of the undulator oscillations in the case of SASP CU is substantially lager than the one of the channelling oscillations.

 From the above arguments it must be clear that no puzzles regarding the undulator oscillations in the simulated trajectories and the corresponding radiation peak have ever existed.

 The strong inequality (\ref{large_chan_osc}) is valid for typical trajectories like those plotted in \cite{Kostyuk2012,Kostyuk2013d}.
 Still, one can select trajectories with nearly vanishing channelling oscillations.
 Two examples of such trajectories, one for a positron and one for an electron, are shown in figure \ref{small_amplitude}.
-Not a surprise, the undulator oscillations are well seen in the plot.
+As expected, the undulator oscillations are well seen in the plot.

 It has to be stressed that the trajectories shown in figure \ref{small_amplitude} were obtained with the same algorithm that was used in \cite{Kostyuk2012,Kostyuk2013d}.
 If any \textit{``theoretical methods more advanced and accurate that those in the studies''} \cite{Kostyuk2012} were employed in \cite{Bezchastnov2014}, they were redundant.
 Application of a different model of the projectile scattering was not essential either.
 One sees in figure 1 of \cite{Bezchastnov2014} that the undulator oscillations are well seen on the trajectory fragments having nearly vanishing amplitude of channelling oscillation, exactly as in figure \ref{small_amplitude} of the present paper.
 In contrast, the effect of the crystal bending is barely seen if the channelling oscillation amplitude becomes comparable with or larger than the amplitude of the crystal bending, exactly as it was in \cite{Kostyuk2012,Kostyuk2013d}.